nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 ```

 This was exactly what I wanted.
 DO variables must be whole symbols.
 So I
-could try to extract a whole `Symbol` from the `evaluate::Expr` in my
+could try to extract a whole `semantics::Symbol` from the `evaluate::Expr` in my
 `evaluate::ActualArgument`.
-If this extraction resulted in a `Symbol`
+If this extraction resulted in a `semantics::Symbol`
 that wasn't a `nullptr`, I could then conclude if it was a variable that I
 could pass to existing functions that would determine if it was an active DO
 variable.